A mixed fibration theorem for Hilbert irreducibility on non-proper varieties

 A fibration theorem similar to the result of Bary-Soroker--Fehm--Petersen for the weak Hilbert property was established in \cite[Theorem~1.3]{JavanpeykarNefTangentBundle}, where the base has the \emph{weak} Hilbert property and the fibres have the \emph{usual} Hilbert property:

-\begin{theorem}[Javanpeykar] Let $k$ be a number field, let $S$ be a normal projective variety over $k$, and let $X \to S$ be a morphism of normal projective varieties over~$k$.
-Let $\Omega\subseteq S(k)$ be a subset that is not strongly thin in $S$ and such that, for every $s \in \Omega$, the fibre $X_s$ is an integral normal variety satisfying the Hilbert property over $k$.
+\begin{theorem}[Javanpeykar] Let $k$ be a number field and let $X \to S$ be a morphism of normal integral projective $k$-varieties.
+Let $\Omega\subseteq S(k)$ be a subset that is not strongly thin in $S$ and such that, for every $s \in \Omega$, the fibre $X_s$ is a normal integral variety satisfying the Hilbert property over $k$.
 Then $X$ satisfies the weak Hilbert property over $k$. \end{theorem}

 The purpose of this short note is to extend the above ``mixed fibration theorem'' to not necessarily proper varieties over an arbitrary field of characteristic zero:

 \begin{theorem} Let $k$ be a field of characteristic zero and let $X \to S$ be a dominant morphism of normal integral varieties over $k$.
 Let $\Gamma \subseteq X(k)$ and $\Sigma \subseteq S(k)$ be subsets such that $\Sigma$ is not strongly thin in $S$ and, for every $s \in \Sigma$, the fibre $X_s$ is a normal integral $k$-variety and $\Gamma \cap X_s(k)$ is not thin in $X_s$.
 Then $\Gamma$ is not strongly thin in $X$. \end{theorem}